toucansites/try-o-template/contents/posts/github-deploy/index.md

 ##  Step 5: Enable GitHub Pages

-1. Go to Repository Settings in your GitHub repository, click on Settings.
+1. Go to the Settings tab in your GitHub repository.

 2. Enable GitHub Pages:
 	- Scroll down to the Pages section.
-	- Under Source, select the branch to main (or another branch where you committed your files).
+	- Under Source, select the branch where you committed your files (e.g., main).
-	- Choose the / (docs) folder as the source.
+	- Choose the **/docs** folder as the source.
 	- Click Save.

 3. Check Your Published Site: